-Video: Benefits of Keyless vs. Keyed Shaft-Hub-Connections
+Video: Advantages of Keyless Compared to Keyed Connections

 Keyed shaft connections are common, but they have their shortcomings.
 In reciprocating applications, keyways tend to concentrate stresses around the key – leading to wear and possible failure.
 Fortunately, you have two alternatives that offer an even distribution of locking forces.